 Two LovesI've set this blog up to indulge in two loves I have in life, military history and writing.
 I'm not a professional historian (but I am a professional writer and author).
 I do have some experience in the military, starting my adult life after college as a Naval Intelligence Officer, so I feel I can justify at least some of my opinions.
 I'll also try to be good and cite greater authorities than me (and link you to retailers of their books as a courtesy plug).

-Each post I will put up at least one map that I've made of a battle in history, with detailed orders of battle, terrain, geographical features and my own analysis and smart remarks about the battle.
+Each post will include least one map that I've made of a battle in history, also with detailed orders of battle, terrain, geographical features and my own analysis and smart remarks about the battle.
 Each will also come with some suggestions for wargaming the battle.
 It's an activity which I find is quite interesting in experimenting with "what ifs" and theories of what went wrong, or if certain factors really made the difference; a kind of laboratory experiment.

 What makes these battles "obscure"?I'm sure that many of you will not think these battles are obscure, while the majority of people in the world may have trouble even placing the American Civil War in the right century.
 Some of these battles will be less well known than others.
 And I've actually seen comments on some community boards like "Soor?
 Since when is that an obscure battle?"
 (To those people I say, "Wow, you're good.")